-With special diversity, an unmatched picturesqueness and hundred-year-old neoclassical buildings, such as the one that houses its City Hall, Serifos' town, 5 km away from its port, resembles a movie set.
-Enhancing its cinematographic character, Serifos is also famous for its mine located in Megalo Livadi.
+With remarkable diversity, an unmatched picturesqueness, and hundred-year-old neoclassical buildings, such as the one that houses its City Hall, Serifos' town, 5 km away from its port, resembles a movie set.
+Enhancing its cinematographic character, Serifos is famous for its mine in Megalo Livadi.
 A visit to its premises will get a taste of the conditions under which the miners of the island lived for many years.

 Andros - credits: Kite_rin/Shutterstock.com

 Andros is the northernmost island of the Cyclades and the second largest after Naxos.
 It attracts visitors and offers contrasts of natural beauty and impressive cultural heritage, a product of many centuries of history, which began before 3,000 BC.
 According to Greek mythology, Andros owes its name to the first person who settled on the island, Andros, a hero of divine origin.

 Andros' town -or 'Chora'- is built on a peninsula between two major coasts, Neimborio and Paraporti.
 The old town, with its narrow, picturesque alleys, will excite visitors and lead them to the remains of the Venetian castle on the small island, which is connected to the city by a stone bridge built in the 13th century.